-(p) The Committee on Post-Tenure Review:
+(I) The Committee on Post-Tenure Review:

 Composed of six tenured faculty members (one undergraduate faculty member from each college, one from the library, one from the Graduate Facility, and one appointed by the Provost/Vice President for Academic Affairs).
-A faculty member serving during a year when he/she is undergoing post-tenure review must step down from the committee for that year.
+A faculty member serving during a year when they are undergoing post-tenure review must step down from the committee for that year.

-(q) The Pre-Tenure Review Committee:
+(m) The Pre-Tenure Review Committee: